-4 sem hrs cr.
-(3 hours lecture-2 hours lab)This course is a study of the overall manufacturing process.
+This course is a study of the overall manufacturing process.
 Topics covered will include process management and design.
 Students will be exposed to a factory simulation and will be required to complete a design project.
-Prerequisite: This course requires the successful completion of or enrollment in all other mechatronics courses or permission of the appropriate curriculum chair/director.
+Prerequisite: This course requires the successful completion of or enrollment in all other mechatronics courses or permission of the appropriate dean.
 Formerly/Same As (Formerly MECH 2600)Transfer (UT) or Non Transfer Course (UN): UN